Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Results

-Interestingly, the MAE of ${\overrightarrow{F_i}}$ obtained by PDMD is even significantly smaller than 140.0 meV/\AA, the \text{MAE} between two popular DFT functionals, namely BLYP\cite{becke1988density,lee1988development} and PBE\cite{perdew1996generalized} (Fig. \ref{fig:force_comp}), further attesting our PDMD model's quality to be on par with $\textit{ab initio}$ theories.
-A more informative assessment of PDMD is to compare its performance with other molecular ML models using the same dataset.
-In Fig. \ref{fig:acc_comp}(a), PDMD considerably outperforms DeepMD\cite{zeng2023deepmd} by approximately 100\% in energy MAE, especially for small clusters.
-Similarly, PDMD is superior to DeepMD\cite{zeng2023deepmd} for force prediction by an even larger margin of $\sim$200\% (Fig. \ref{fig:acc_comp}(b)).
-In contrast, its force MAE is only 7.6 meV/\AA ~higher than that of GNNFF\cite{park2021accurate}, which lacks the energy component and is thus inapplicable to MD simulations in canonical (NVT), isobaric-isothermal (NPT) and macrocanonical ($\mu$VT) ensembles.
+Interestingly, the MAE of ${\overrightarrow{F_i}}$ obtained by PDMD at 50.7 meV/Å is significantly smaller than 140.0 meV/\AA, the \text{MAE} between two popular DFT functionals, namely BLYP\cite{becke1988density} and PBE\cite{perdew1996generalized} (Fig. S1), further attesting to our PDMD model's quality, which is on par with $\textit{ab initio}$ theories.
+A more informative assessment of PDMD is to compare its performance with other molecular ML models' using the same dataset.
+In Fig. \ref{fig:acc_comp}(a), PDMD considerably outperforms DeepMD\cite{zeng2023deepmd}, MACE\cite{Batatia2022Design}, NequIP\cite{batzner20223}, and SevenNet\cite{park_scalable_2024} by at least 2.6x (i.e., 1.39 vs. 5.04 meV/atom) in energy MAE, especially for small clusters.
+For instance, PDMD's energy MAE stays at $\sim$1.0 meV/atom for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$100}, while its DeepMD counterpart drastically fluctuates from $\sim$5.0 to $\sim$25.0 meV/atom.\ Only for (H\textsubscript{2}O)\textsubscript{300$\leq$n$\leq$900}, PDMD is slightly worse than DeepMD, possibly due to the scarcity of training data.
+Nevertheless, PDMD is notably superior to DeepMD\cite{zeng2023deepmd} for force prediction by a large margin of $\sim$3x (i.e., 50.7 vs. 143.6 meV/Å as shown in Fig. \ref{fig:acc_comp}(b)) across the full spectrum of water cluster sizes.
+Although SevenNet significantly improved the average force MAE to 49.8 meV/\AA, which is comparable with PDMD, its average energy MAE of 5.04 meV/atom is still much worse than PDMD due to its energy MAE's rapid deterioration with increasing water cluster size, as indicated by a sizable standard deviation of 3.94 meV/atom (Fig. \ref{fig:acc_comp}(a)) that makes its applicability to larger systems questionable.
 Taken together, our PDMD model offers a more practical data-driven solution for ultra-fast general-purpose MD simulations while retaining $\textit{ab initio}$ accuracy.